agduncan94/agduncan94.github.io/README.md

 ### Completed
 Bachelor of Computer Science, Bioinformatics Option, Honours, Cooperative Program from the University of Waterloo

+Fundamentals of Biomedical Science I Certificate, University of Toronto
-SCS 2900 Pharmacology Principles and Clinical Applications, University of Toronto, Department of Pharmacology and Toxicology
+* SCS 2900 Pharmacology Principles and Clinical Applications, Department of Pharmacology and Toxicology

+Data Science Certificate, University of Guelph
+* 8020001 Introduction to Data Science
+* 8020002 Data Mining and Machine Learning

 Mathematics for Machine Learning, Imperial College London (Coursera)

 ### In progress
 Data Science Certificate, University of Guelph
+* 8020003 Big Data Analytics

+Fundamentals of Biomedical Science 1 Certificate
+* SCS 2472 Biochemistry with a Medical Perspective
+* SCS 2159 Basic Human Physiology

 ## Currently
 Software Developer at OICR